karmab/kcli/doc/index.rst

 -  datacenter Defaults to Default
 -  filtervms Defaults to True.
 Only list vms created by kcli.
 Useful for environments when you are superadmin and have a ton of vms
+-  filteruser Defaults to False.
+Only list vms created by own user
--  filteruser Defaults to None.
-Only list vms created by kcli and by specified user.
-Useful for environments when you share the same ovirt user
+-  filtertag Defaults to None.
+Only list vms created by kcli with the corresponding filter=filtertag in their description.
+Useful for environments when you share the same user

 To use this provider with kcli rpm, you’ll need to install (from pip) *ovirt-engine-sdk-python*